nodejs/iojs.org/GOVERNANCE.md

 are modifications of governance, contribution policy, WG membership, or release process.

-The intention of the agenda is not to approve or review all paWGhes, that should happen continuously on GitHub and be handled by the larger group of Collaborators.
+The intention of the agenda is not to approve or review all patches, that should happen continuously on GitHub and be handled by the larger group of Collaborators.